Orlushamax/Cloudy/README.md

+Simple weather appliciation that showing 5-days waether forecast for city and possibility to add new cities.
-Simple weather appliciation using http://openweathermap.org API, Realm and Moya.
+Using: http://openweathermap.org API, Realm and Moya.